jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Chef Client finished, 0 resources updated root@chef-book:~/solo#
 ```
-Do'h we did it again, we didn't add it to the recipe.
+Do'h!
+We did it again, we didn't add it to the recipe.
 This time, let's add it to the `run_list`.
 ```bash
 root@chef-book:~/solo# vim solo.json
 ```